 Quality education for all

-For close to 70 years, the BOCES model has proven to be a cost-effective method to ensure compliance with state mandates and has supported local and regional innovation.
+For 70 years, the BOCES model has proven to be a cost-effective method to ensure compliance with state mandates and has supported local and regional innovation.
 It has been said, in light of today’s fiscal environment, that if BOCES did not exist, they would need to be invented.

 BOCES by the Numbers

 - 37,091 high school students developed college- and career-ready skills through career and technical education programs offered at local BOCES campuses.

 - 14,552 adult students broadened their employment options by taking High School Equivalency (HSE) courses taught by BOCES.

 - 3,129 students’ academic, social and emotional needs were met in BOCES alternative education programs.

 - 2,336 students advanced their learning through programs that approach high school education in a unique way.
 New Tech High School, Early College High School and P-TECH programs are closely linked with business and higher education.